kbishopzz/Git-Uploads/Lighthouse-Automation/README.md

 # 🚀 Lighthouse Automation - Reusable CI/CD Component

+**Version:** 1.0.1
-A production-ready, portable Google Lighthouse CI automation package that can be deployed to any web project for automated performance, accessibility, and best practices testing.
+**Last Updated:** November 14, 2025 that can be deployed to any web project for automated performance, accessibility, and best practices testing.

 ## 📦 What's Included